- Dream Schools – Where you would LOVE to go – these schools are basically your life’s ambition.

-If you only have one or two schools that you’d actually be happy going to, then it’s time to re-think your list.
+If not, and you only have one or two schools that you’d actually be happy going to, then it’s time to re-think your list.

 Consider this: If someone asked you to make a list of people to date for the next four years, wouldn’t you want to make sure all these people were exciting, attractive options?
 If, on the other hand, your list started with celebrities and trickled down to those you’d only consider if they were the last people on earth, then you’re going to have problems.